 - Put a frying pan on the hob on a medium high heat.

 - Jamie used good quality, grass fed, minced beef (but that’s just him!).
 Add some salt/pepper as seasoning and 4 teaspoons of pesto (this binds the meatballs and adds flavour).
 Mix the mince and pesto together thoroughly.
-Roll the mix into balls and drop into a frying pan with a tablespoon of olive oil for 5 minutes on a medium hot heat, until they are evenly and nicely browned.
+Roll the mix into balls and drop into a frying pan with a tablespoon of olive oil for 5 minutes on a medium hot heat, until they are evenly and nicely browned and caramelised.
+Get a small crust on the meatballs

 - He then emptied the tinned tomatoes into the frying pan with the meatballs, catching the tomatoes in his hand Jamie squeezed those to break them up into the pan (to be honest I’d have simply shoved a knife in the tin and given it some random stabs to break them up).
-If your ball of mozzarella comes in a sealed pouch containing liquid, then tip the liquid into the empty tomato tin and use it to rinse out any stray bits of tomato – and tip all that into the tomato sauce in the frying pan (it’s whey and full of flavour).
+If your ball of mozzarella comes in a sealed pouch containing liquid (the whey) then tip the mozzarella whey liquid into the empty tomato tin and use it to rinse out any stray bits of tomato – and tip all that into the tomato sauce in the frying pan (whey is full of flavour).

 - Bring the meatballs and tomato sauce to the boil.